Nikon D850 vs Olympus E-M5 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D850 and the E-M5 II are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the D850 followed on from the Nikon D810.
+The D850 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Nikon D850 or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.